 The conversation surrounding mental health within the

 The transition from student athlete to professional athlete is accompanied by pressure, with a layer of stress added to the equation.
 Many pro athletes impose pressures on themselves to maintain their legacies as champions.
 No one wants to become a has-been star athlete.
 Many feel the pressure to “make it” professionally and provide for their family.
 One can debate these kinds of pressures haven’t allowed the student’s mind to develop at its own pace, and it has the potential to be classified as a “unique mental disorder” the same thing they’re trying to call “gaming disorder.”
 Recently, the WHO (World Health Organization) added “gaming disorder” as a related health problem.
+Correspondingly, it is fundamental that people who struggle with mental health conditions seek out help and support.
+This could include treatment for depression at a facility similar to the Honey Lake Christian center, counseling, or practicing self-care.

 Another problem most professional athletes face is financial illiteracy.
 There isn’t any direct correlation, but for argumenta purposes; athletes who are thrust into the spotlight, with minimal education, and the bandwidth of a child can cause mental